 Here’s a vlog series I did detailing a multi-city tour I did in 2017 — if you are wondering what life might be like as a gigging composer, this is the BTS that shows you what my career was like when it first started picking up steam.
 It is deeply personal, it really delves into the ups and downs of this work, and I still think it holds true as a slice of life of what it’s like to work in this field, especially in those early years.

 My favorite thing to teach is Music Theory 101.
+I really thought I was going to grow up to be a music theory teacher — and even though I’ve taught almost every theory course up through the top levels of the theory core sequence at Yale University, I still have a special love for teaching beginning theory.
 Here is the height of my dorkiness, from when I was a teacher at Manhattan School of Music Precollege.